International Travel Packing List: Your Guide for a Stress-Free Trip

 Utilize Packing Cubes

-Packing cubes can be extremely helpful for a big trip.
-Not only do they help save space, you can organize the clothing in your packing cubes however you want.
 Pack outfits together, and use each cube for a different category, or even destination if you’re traveling to areas with different climates or activities.
 If you’re traveling with children, maximize suitcase space by packing the cubes by child.

-Research the fashion and culture of your destination
+Research the Fashion and Culture of Your Destination

 I think it’s always important to know a bit about the culture and fashion of wherever you’re going internationally.
 After all, part of the excitement of visiting another country is learning new things and embracing new cultures.